mobiusAMM/Minima/README.md

-# Minima Contracts
+# Mobius Burner Contracts

-Smart contracts for optimized order routing on the Celo network\*
+Smart contracts for converting admin fees into mobi and sending to some recipient address.